 Formulating The Problem

-By devising a System of Systems model for an industrial engineering approach to industrial underdevelopment in the Global South, where 75% of the human population of Earth resides, The Global SoS Network has carried out operations research in the domain.
-First, the network has found that resolving this challenge involves grasping the unwieldy issue of favela urbanism.
-Moreover, the act of focusing on the favela-urbanism issue involves scrutinizing a logistical constraint that feeds on lack of information and that, true to the hierarchy Professor Pieterse illustrates in his lecture, impedes access to basic services, blocks the development of the required infrastructure, and then frustrates the construction of affordable urban and rural housing units for somewhere between a quarter and a half of the world's citizens.
+By devising a System of Systems model for an industrial engineering approach to industrial underdevelopment in the Global South, where 75% of Earth's human population resides, The Global SoS Network has carried out operations research in the domain.
+First, the network has found that resolving this challenge involves grasping the unwieldy issue of favela-slum urbanism.
+Moreover, the act of focusing on the favela-slum urbanism issue involves scrutinizing a logistical constraint that feeds on a lack of information and that, true to the hierarchy Professor Pieterse illustrates in his lecture, impedes access to basic services, blocks the development of the required infrastructure, and then frustrates the construction of affordable urban and rural housing units for somewhere between a quarter and a half of the world's citizens.

-A habitat with good public services is important if businesses are to operate at a profit in a sustainable manner, but the reality in much of the Global South is quite the opposite.
-Favela urbanism describes a situation in which the lack of good public services is the norm.
-Those absences act as chronic stressors to business managers, who are not going to invest if they feel they are going to lose perishables because of rolling blackouts, or that they will have to stop production lines because of water mains being in bad repair, etc. The result is a general impediment to investments and a general reduction or stagnation of stable employment, a situation that Professor Pieterse clearly illustrates in the 6:20 minute mark of his video.
+A habitat with good public services is important if businesses are to operate sustainably at a profit, but the reality in much of the Global South is quite the opposite.
+Favela-slum urbanism describes a situation in which the lack of good public services is the norm.
+Those absences act as chronic stressors to business managers, who are not going to invest if they feel they are going to lose perishables because of rolling blackouts, or that they will have to stop production lines because of water mains being in bad repair, or that they are going to waste their investment capital because public officials demand bribes for allowing new construction for the expansion of production facilities or even to put up a new fence, etc. The result is a general impediment to investments and a general reduction or stagnation of stable employment, a situation that Professor Pieterse clearly illustrates at the 6:20 minute mark of his video.
 At this stage, the logistical constraint generates collateral damage in a form that he calls an Urban Polycrisis, with a dearth of private investment hence very low productivity and very low salaries accompanied by abject poverty.
 It is a vicious circle characteristic of the entrenched industrial underdevelopment object of the original enquiry.
-The logistical constraint is treated below.
+The best practice page treats further the logistical constraint.

-More specifically, the information revolution makes knowledge about all types of social, economic and environmental challenges readily available to citizens.
-As humans live their daily lives, they gather information and converse and debate with their families, peers and coworkers regarding civic challenges, and of the perceived incapacity of government to address such issues.
+More specifically, the information revolution makes knowledge about all types of social, economic, and environmental challenges readily available to citizens.
+As humans live their daily lives, they gather information and converse and debate with their families, peers, and coworkers regarding civic challenges and the perceived incapacity of government to address such issues.

 What are humans to do with that information?